Cardinal Sewing Nest very first blog post

 I understand that people are amazed that yards of fabrics and supplies they see in stores can be transformed into wearable, non-homemade looking items.
 Friends of all ages have asked me to teach them how create similar items for themselves.

 Which brings me to tell you the reasons why I want to start a sewing and DIY blog, in part because I love sewing and enjoy artisting in general.
+(If you wish to know more about my sewing journey).
 I would like to contribute to the current sewing/crafting renaissance frenzy and for that reason I believe that with a blog I will reach a wider audience as I do not have the time to teach family and friends on a, one on one basis because my own crafting To Do pile is sky high.

 I am passionate about the creation process.
 It is a continuous joyous quest in my life.
 It is usually initiated by some visuals or a sensation that gets my attention and gets my imagination going.